The-Monkeys-and-MAUD/monkeybones/README.md

 Monkeybones is a [grunt-init][1] template developed and used by [The Monkeys][2] when it's time to set up a new project.

-[From now on, when we say "MonkeyBones", we mean "grunt-init, using the monkeybones template".]
+*NOTE: From now on, when we say "MonkeyBones", we mean "grunt-init, using the monkeybones template".*

 MonkeyBones automates the setup of all the tools we like to use and makes it easier for developers to checkout the new project and get up to speed quickly.

 Maybe an example would be good.
 While every project is different, some things are the same across all our projects.
 We always start with [HTML5Boilerplate][3] and we always use [Compass][5].
 One of the things Monkeybones does for every new project is to split up the boilerplate CSS across the appropriate SASS templates in Compass.

 For a new project, MonkeyBones will ask you questions about the tools you want and will generate a project scaffold based on your answers.